isomerpages/moe-cjc/news/2026/_posts/2026-01-14-post-Catholic Junior College to Relocate to Punggol in the vicinity of Punggol Digital District.md

 We are motivated by the broad Catholic principles of Truth and Love to create a values-centred environment that balances academic, character and spiritual development.&nbsp;</p>
-<p>Our promise is that every CJC student will become a thinker with a mission,
+<p>Our promise is that every CJC student will become a Thinker with a Mission,
-leader with a heart - a key to success in a globalised, fast-changing world.</p>
+Leader with a Heart - a key to success in a globalised, fast-changing world.</p>
 <p>&nbsp;</p>
 <p><em>In Veritate et Caritate</em>
 </p>